LUCompSoc/constitution/README.md

 2. At each AGM, all officers terms are considered to be available and incumbent officers will have to rerun if they wish to continue their Executive position.
 3. Society members will be informed of the date of the election, positions available and details for nominations two weeks prior to voting taking place.
 4. All officers shall be elected at the AGM, which will be held in Lent term.
-5. All officers elected at this time will attend training offered by the LUSU Student Activities Office.
+5. All officers elected at this time will attend training offered by the Lancaster SU Student Activities Office.
 6. Re-Open Nominations (RON) shall be a candidate in all elections.
 7. All elections are preceded by speeches by the candidates.
 The Returning Officer shall decide in advance the maximum length of speeches.
 The speeches shall be followed by questions to the candidates.
    1. Candidates unable to attend must send written confirmation of their intention to stand and this may include a speech to be read out by the Returning Officer.
 If no confirmation is received, exclusion for the election will result.